 Operator and maintenance training is a key area of focus for the Company and can be provided as part of a purchase contract or separately as an aftermarket service.
-While New Flyer, ADL and ARBOC offer a variety of training programs, MCI has the most comprehensive program delivered through its National Training Center, called "MCI Academy".
+While New Flyer and ARBOC offer a variety of training programs, MCI and ADL deliver comprehensive training programs through their respective training academies.
 MCI also offers technical certificate programs.

-e-Learning
+Workforce Development and e-Learning